 Photovoltaics EVVA Vienna

 Since 2013, the 705 solar panels on the roofs of the headquarters have supplied the EVVA main production site with environmentally friendly energy.
 In 2013 we started with 340 panels, and an additional 25 panels have been added in the reporting period.
-The plant is one of the largest commercial photovoltaic areas in Austria.
+It is a large commercial photovoltaic plant in Vienna.
 It currently generates 285,000 kWh per year, as much as around 80 private households consume annually in electricity (assuming 3,500 kWh per household and year).

 The EVVA photovoltaic system is a pioneer in the district, and many neighbouring companies have followed suit and installed their own systems.
 Our PV produced over 1.3 gigawatt hours (= 1,300,000 kWh) between 2015 and 2021.
 We had originally calculated with 15% less, i.e., the plant is more efficient than expected.